Flex: A Whole New World

 2. The need to appreciate that there isn't a "one size fits all" solution.

 There are more different ways to work than we've had hot dinners, and humans being, well, human, they'll often have very different strengths, weaknesses and preferences.
-Some of your team members will absolutely jump at the chance to work remotely.
-As Emma McGregor, Commercial Director of Bloxham Mill, pointed out, however, others won't have the mental or physical space at home to do that comfortably - perhaps a hybrid arrangement or co-working space might be a better option for these individuals.
+Some of your team members will absolutely jump at the chance to work remotely; they may have been wondering how to find a remote job, or how to negotiate a remote role, for years.
+As Emma McGregor, Commercial Director of Bloxham Mill, pointed out, however, others won't have the mental or physical space at home to do that comfortably - perhaps these individuals might prefer the work-life balance that comes with a hybrid job, or a co-working space .
 Some employees will be beside themselves with joy at the prospect of a 4 day week - Sadie Patamia, Commercial Operations and Compliance Manager at OXLEP, noted that others may be anxious about whether they will be able to achieve the same outcomes in 4 days as they did in 5.
 We shouldn't assume that because one individual is seeking a hybrid role, that all of their colleagues will want to follow suit and work flexibly.
 Again, it's important to really get to know your employees, to think about how they work best.
 The aim, of course, is to ensure that your best team members will stay with your organisation in the long term - and it's worth putting some thought into what working arrangements would achieve that outcome.

 3. The benefits of taking a step back and looking at the bigger picture.

 Ultimately, we all want to recruit fantastic team members, retain our best staff and build our businesses.
 Sometimes, it can be hard to find the time to see the wood for the trees.
-However, 80% of managers now believe that a flexible working offering is essential in attracting and retaining talent.
+However, 80% of managers now believe that a flexible working offering of some kind - from remote roles to hybrid working opportunities, from part-time jobs to job-shares - is essential in attracting and retaining talent.
 This gives rise to a new landscape.
 Can any of us afford not to make the time to consider how to incentivise our teams with effective working arrangements?
 You might be the founder of a smaller business, like Sarah Stone of Stone Barrell, and able to set your own boundaries from the very beginning.
 Alternatively, the pandemic may have taken your working practices down a new avenue, as explained by Rebecca Halifax, Commercial and Operations Director at Tech City Teams, which won the UK Company Culture Awards Remote Team of the Year 2023.
 You may already be on a path to corporate flexibility, or just setting out and exploring your options.
 Whatever your situation, Rebecca's presentation on remote working really helped to demonstrate the huge benefits to organisations of building flexibility into the very heart of our businesses - in terms of profitability, productivity and team experience.

 Moving forward

 A number of you mentioned during the event that discussions had led you to think about your own company's flexible working journey.
 If you'd like to discuss this with us further, we'd love to hear from you.
-9-2-3 has been shouting about all things flexible since 2015 - we love to chat about flexible working, and to hear all about the myriad ways in which organisations are looking at these issues.
+9-2-3 has been shouting about all things flexible since 2015 - we love to chat about flexible working and how your organisations can offer great flexible job opportunities for professionals, and to hear all about the myriad ways in which organisations are looking at these issues.

 Finally...

 We had a fascinating morning, talking to companies of varying sizes from a huge range of sectors, and to people who carry out an exciting variety of roles.
+We came away feeling excited that the future's bright for great talent seeking flexible and part-time professional roles.
 We'd like to leave you with a quote from one of yesterday's speakers:

 “Everyone contributed such interesting ideas and thinking, I left very inspired.
 9-2-3 are doing fantastic work around this and I would love to support more however I can.
 Please do more of these events, a great chance to meet other businesses and learn from each other.”